-Understanding the impact of ionizing radiation on non cancer outcomes of the central nervous system (CNS) is essential as there are many possibilities for exposure including from medical procedures and occupational settings (e.g. astronauts).
-Various studies have reported cognitive deficits after high-doses of radiation from radiotherapy treatments, though there is a reported individual variability in human cohorts (Greene-Schloesser et al., 2012; Katsura et al., 2021; Turnquist et al., 2020).
-In preclinical animal models, studies suggest that even low-to-moderate doses of ionizing radiation from heavy ions can cause structural and functional impairments to the CNS including reductions in neurogenesis, changes in dendritic properties, activation of glial cells, and neuronal remodeling (Cekanaviciute et al., 2018; Kiffer et al., 2019b).
+Understanding the impact of ionizing radiation on CNS is essential as there are many possibilities for humans to be exposed to ionizing radiation including from medical procedures, accidental or wartime exposures, and occupational exposures, such as industrial radiographers or astronaut crewmembers.
+Various studies have reported cognitive deficits after high-doses of radiation exposure from radiotherapy, though there is a reported individual variability in human cohorts (Greene-Schloesser et al., 2012; Katsura et al., 2021; Turnquist et al., 2020).
+In preclinical animal models, studies suggest that even low-to-moderate doses of ionizing radiation from heavy ions can cause structural and functional impairments to the CNS including reductions in neurogenesis, changes in dendritic properties, activation of glial cells, leading to neural remodeling (Cekanaviciute et al., 2018; Kiffer et al., 2019b).
 However, how key changes in structural and functional properties of the CNS from ionizing radiation exposure are related to changes in cognitive function have yet to be delineated.
 Furthermore, preclinical studies also suggest that ionizing radiation may impact two major cognitive processes: learning and memory.
 Learning is the ability to create new associative or non-associative relationships and memory is the ability to recall sensory, short-term or long-term information (Desai et al., 2022; Kiffer et al., 2019b).
 Both learning and memory involve multiple brain areas including the hippocampal region, as well as the amygdala, the prefrontal cortex and the basal ganglia (Cucinotta et al., 2014; Desai et al., 2022; NCRP Commentary, 2016).
-Thus far, direct pathways linking radiation to key cellular and molecular events leading to an AO of impaired learning and memory have not been established.
-This AOP can serve as a starting pathway for expansion to other cognitive disorders and CNS diseases from an MIE of deposition of energy.
+The link between learning and memory is complexly intertwined, as their processes share mechanisms such as changes in neuronal plasticity, alternations in neurotransmitter release and reuptake and alterations in gray and white matter structure (Toricelli et al., 2021).
+Thus far, direct pathways linking ionizing radiation to key cellular and molecular events leading to an AO of impaired learning and memory have not been established.